 Use case testing is one of the black box testing techniques used for functional testing of the developed system in order to find any defects.
 It uses test cases that are created based on the use cases to test the system.

 As use cases are written before the development process starts.
 A testing team can take the help of the use case document to create test cases.
 These test cases can be used in system testing, regression testing, sanity testing, acceptance testing, etc.

 Before we start with the use case testing in detail, let’s first understand ‘Use Case’ in brief.

 A use case is a list of actions taken by the actor while interacting with the system to achieve a goal.
 Here, an actor can be anyone who is using the system either human or any external system.
 Use cases are used to describe the functional requirements of the system.

-Functional requirements are written by the Business Analyst after the requirements gathering and analysis phase, and before designing and coding phases i.e. before the development team starts working on the system.
+Functional requirements are written by the Business Analyst after the requirements gathering and analysis phase, and before the designing and coding phases.
+That is before the development team starts working on the system.

 Let’s take an example of one simple use case of a customer placing an order in an e-commerce application.
 A typical use case has the following structure-

 |Brief Description||This use case explains the steps using which the customer can place an order on the application.|